thejambot.com / Agent Capability Framework

 2

-Amber cells = agents draft, humans approve.
-GitOps provides the safety net.
+Agents draft, humans approve.
+GitOps is the safety net.
+Don't skip the gate.

 3